jimmyliu1326/tCANS/README.md

 # tCANS: Consensus calling for (Tiling) Amplicon Nanopore Sequencing

 ## Description
 `tCANS` is a Nextflow pipeline designed to generate a single contiguous consensus sequence from tiling amplicon Nanopore sequencing data.
-Primer trimming and consensus calling are performed using iVar followed by consensus polishing using medaka.
+The pipeline uses `samtools ampliconclip`, `iVar` and `medaka` to perform primer trimming, consensus calling and consensus polishing, respectively.

 ## Installation
 ```bash